-A. Statement of Policy: Individuals may enroll in a limited number of courses as auditors, non-degree candidates, or candidates for a degree

-- 1. A student must obtain permission to audit a course from both the instructor and the Associate Dean for Academic Affairs. - 2.
+- A. Statement of Policy: Individuals may enroll in a limited number of courses as auditors, non-degree candidates, or candidates for a degree other than a law degree.
+However, such enrollment is permissible only when it does not interfere with the ability of the law school to operate in compliance with the ABA Standards and to carry out the Law School's program of legal education. - 1.
+A student must obtain permission to audit a course from both the instructor and the Associate Dean for Academic Affairs. - 2.
 A student who wishes to enroll in a JD course must satisfy the following general pre- or co-requisites: Introduction to Law, Lawyering Skills I, and one first-year doctrinal course. - B. Auditing: An auditing student is expected to acquire the materials for the course and shall be held to the same attendance standards as all other students.
 If the student satisfies the conditions of permission to audit, including regular attendance, the course is entered on the student's academic record and the word "Audit" is entered where academic credit and grade would normally be entered. - C. Credits for Degree Candidates: Degree candidates may audit a course, and the credits will not count toward the normal full-time academic course load. - D. Auditing Fees for Non-Degree Students: Non-JD degree students granted permission to audit a course must pay the regular tuition and fees that apply to the course.